 In general, the whites - both dry and sweet - showed best, whilst the best of the reds have an aromatic freshness.

 However, too many reds have too much acidity and tannin without enough fruit.
-Judicious use of oak can, like a push-up bra, make something more of the little that nature gave you and cover up for an intrinsic lack of substance.
+Judicious use of oak can, like the right sort of supportive underwear, make something more of the little that nature gave you and cover up for an intrinsic lack of substance.
 But what passes muster at first inspection may not be something to fall in love with.

 With all of that said, a small number of the reds showed well - most will drink best young whilst still fresh and pert; time will not be kind to them.